rule

 Text 3

-How are for human beings Your words, of a prohibitive and regulative character, and the perfection of life possible at all, when they do not see the difference between the virtue and the vice [compare 11.19: 40-45]?
+How can human beings without Your prohibitive and regulatory words concerning final beatitude, tell the difference between virtue and vice [compare 11.19: 40-45]?

 Text 4